 What Network+ facts are source-backed here?

-The current seed supports N10-009 identity, 90-minute exam context, up to 90 mixed-format questions, review-only objective-domain weights, 399 USD voucher context, open registration, and recommended A+ plus 9-12 months of junior network experience.
+The cited official sources support N10-009 identity, 90-minute exam context, up to 90 mixed-format questions, objective-domain weights awaiting re-verification, 399 USD voucher context, open registration, and recommended A+ plus 9-12 months of junior network experience.

 Is Network+ enough for a network administrator job?